 Makhana Phirni is a creamy Indian style foxnut (lotus seed) milk pudding.
-The parfait is a celebration of delicious phirni layered with fruits, nuts, and crispy fried bread.
-It is creamy, nutty, and light, befitting the idea of festive food with a twist.
+It is a celebration of delicious phirni layered with fruits, nuts, and crispy fried bread.
+This phool makhana phirni is a low carb twist to the classic phirni recipe.